ycl-the-lyc/ubc-study-notes/math-152/math-152.typ

 / Geometric multiplicity (GM): The number of LI eigenvectors corresponding to an _repeated_ eigenvalue.

 For an eigenvalue $lambda$, if $"AM"(lambda) = "GM"(lambda)$, then we found all its eigenvectors!
+This also implies that the eigenvectors are LI, hence the basis of all possible eigenvectors.

 === 2D Matrices
 $